 Company news makes a fantastic content bucket.
 Whenever you have an exciting announcement or issue that will impact business, share it.
 People will be much happier to read about a late store opening on social media than figuring it out when they arrive at your brick and mortar.
-Same goes for drumming up excitement and interest about a sale, promotion, or new location opening.
+The same goes for drumming up excitement and interest about a sale, promotion, or new location opening.
 Use social media for its ability to quickly communicate news and get buzz.

 Your audiences can make up their own content bucket.
-For instance, if you’re a CBD distributor, you may speak to clinics and physicians and individuals who want to better their health.
+For instance, if you’re a CBD distributor, you may speak to clinics and physicians, and individuals who want to better their health.
 Likewise, a vitamin and supplement company may focus on pregnant women and athletes.
 Your different audiences can be great content buckets for your content.

 10 Tips to Create Post Ideas for Your Content Buckets